ThDilos/ThDilos.Fox.Origin/README.md

 Technically it's not a mod, I just created the datapack first (also my first time) and added the fabric header file then converted it to .jar to make it work in mods folder.

-Therefore, in case something breaks, you can add in the coment section, if there's any... idk I just signed up github hope you have fun with this mod ;)
+Therefore, in case something breaks, you can add in the coment section, if there's any... idk I just signed up github today

+hope you have fun with this mod ;)

 ################